AnyChart/docs.anychart.com/Graphics/Basics.md

 ###Coloring

 There are several ways of coloring the shapes and lines on a stage.
-To change the color of the stroke set the color as a parameter of **{api:anychart.graphics.vector.Shape#stroke}.stroke(){api}**, as with other AnyChart components.
+To change the color of the stroke set the color as a parameter of {api:anychart.graphics.vector.Shape#stroke}**.stroke()**{api}, as with other AnyChart components.
 The same is with filling the shapes: use **{api:anychart.graphics.vector.Shape#fill}.fill(){api}** to set the color.
 Let's make the stroke of red color and fill the shapes with different colors in the sample above.
 Note that all shapes are transparent before being filled, so when we set colors we need to define the order of the shapes.
  For this we use **{api:anychart.core.VisualBase#zIndex}.zIndex(){api}**;